The Path To Payment: Medical Billing, Its Process and Goal, Getting Paid

 What is Medical Billing?

-The medical billing process involves the entire practice, each person in the office playing a different role along a critical path – the path to payment.
-It begins at the front desk where patient eligibility is checked, authorizations are obtained and co-pays are collected, and after the patient encounter, charges are then captured by a coder—accurately and to the highest level of specificity.
+The medical billing process involves the entire practice, with each person in the office playing a different role along a critical path – the path to payment.
+It begins at the front desk where patient eligibility is checked, authorizations are obtained, and co-pays are collected; after the patient encounter, charges are then captured by a coder—accurately and to the highest level of specificity.

-Billing is the most complex and challenging part of the revenue cycle as each health benefit payer defines its own rules and requirements for reimbursement.
-And each payer can change its rules without notice, making a medical biller’s chief skill that of staying on top of payer requirements, and there are thousands of insurance payers – as many as 3500 – each with their own rules for payment.
+Medical billing is the most complex and challenging part of the revenue cycle as each health benefit payer defines its own rules and requirements for reimbursement.
+Additionally each payer can change its rules without prior notification, making a medical biller’s chief skill staying on top of payer requirements, and there are thousands of insurance payers – as many as 3,500 – each with its own rules for payment.

-Certainly, there are a lot of moving parts in the billing process—encounters to code, payer rules to learn, claims to be created, claims to be followed up on, claims to be reworked after rejection, and claims to be investigated after denial.
+There are a lot of moving parts in the billing process—there are encounters to code, payer rules to learn, claims to prepare, submittals to follow up on, claims to be reworked after rejection, and claims to be investigated after denial.
 But with experienced front-office staff, coders, and billers in place, along with tools to help them be more efficient and productive (meaning software, not spreadsheets!), billing is the fuel for a robust RCM engine.

 What is Medical Billing Software?

-The best systems today are highly flexible and let billers drill down into the smallest encounter details.
-They’re also extremely efficient, filling in patient information on appeal letters, bills, and many other documents.
-Sophisticated tracking features ensure claims never fall through the cracks while letting billers easily design their own processes to match the way they like to work.
+The best systems today are flexible and let billers drill down into the billing details.
+They’re also time-saving, filling in patient information on appeal letters, bills, and many other documents.
+Sophisticated tracking features ensure claims don’t fall through the cracks while letting billers easily organize their processes to match the way they prefer to work.

 Patient eligibility is incredibly important to preparing claims that will get paid.
 For example, Medical Economics says the number 2 reason for a denial is that a patient isn’t eligible for services because his/her health plan coverage ended, and the patient hasn’t shown proof of new insurance.